garfix/nli-go/doc/manual/knowledge-engineer/function-reference/multi-binding.md

-# Multi-binding aggregate functions
+# Multi-binding predicates

-Aggregate functions make use of the fact that at any time variables may be bound to several values, in different bindings.
+These predicates take all current bindings as input, and replace these with new bindings.

-These are some built-in functions from `SystemAggregateBase` for use in when solving problems.
+These are some built-in functions from `SystemMultiBindingBase` for use in when solving problems.

-## go:number_of
+## number_of

 Counts the number of distinct values of `Var` in the bindings, and places the result in the `Number` value of each of the bindings.
 Or, if `Number` is a value, checks if this value matches the actual number of distinct values in the bindings.